 Brushed Nickel Vs Chrome: Choosing The Right Finish For You

-Even if you find a completely different metal finish for your bathroom or kitchen, you’ve still made a solid choice.
-This is a preference-based decision that only you can make.
+Even if you find a different metal finish for your bathroom or kitchen, you’ve still made a solid choice.
+This is a preference oriented decision for you, and only you, to make.
 That said, there are a few more things to think about.

-Finally, think about your general design style.
+Think about your bathroom design.
 It can be risky to mix and match metal finishes and takes a lot of experience to get it right.
-So try to stick with your favorite for each room and work from there.
+Try to stick with your favorite material for each room and work from there.